jsleslie/Mars_REMS_Airflow_Pipeline/README.md

 ## Datasets Used
 There are 2 main datasets used from NASA's Planertary Data System on the Mars Curiosity Rover Environment Monitoring Station (REMS) found [here](https://atmos.nmsu.edu/PDS/data/mslrem_1001/):
-* **REMS Environment data set**: This data set contains enviromental characteristics of the Mars atmospher measured each hour.
+* **REMS Environment data set**: This data set contains enviromental characteristics of the Mars atmosphere measured each hour.
 * **REMS Ancillary data set**: This data set records changes in the rovers position relative to its landing site.